egedursun/bimod-lab/README.md

   - [ ] Implementation of the prompt for the browsing tool.
   - [ ] Integration of the prompt to the chat.
   - [ ] Testing within the chat and evaluation of the performance.
-- [ ] Implement the File System tool for the file system manipulation features.
+- [X] Implement the File System tool for the file system manipulation features.
-  - [ ] Think about how to implement (?)
 - [ ] Implement the ML Model tool for the ML models usage features.
-  - [ ] Think about how to implement (?)
+- [ ] Implement the media storage features.
-- [ ] Implement the Document, Image, Audio, Video tools for the media storage features.
+  - [ ] Implement the media item description field for the upload staging section.
+  - [ ] Implement the list media items page.
+  - [ ] Implement the list media items description field.
-  - [ ] 3 pages for managing the media files (images, audio, video).
+  - [ ] Implement the retrieval function for the assistant.
-  - [ ] For photographs, these will be stored in the media storage, and the assistant will be able to query these images via tools to interpret them and have information.
-The photographs will have metadata for the assistant to understand the context.
-  - [ ] For audio, these will be stored in the media storage, and the assistant will be able to query these audio files via tools to interpret them and have information.
-The audio files will have metadata for the assistant to understand the context.
-  - [ ] For video, these will be stored in the media storage, and the assistant will be able to query these video files via tools to interpret them and have information.
-The video files will have metadata for the assistant to understand the context.
--
+  - [ ] Implement the image interpretation tool.
+  - [ ] Integrate the prompts.
+  - [ ] Test the functionality.

 <br><br>